SherineAwad/Ribofilio/docs/run.rst

 Running ribofilio on all gene:

-	python ribofilio.py -t yeast.fa -f SRR5945809.bed -r SRR5945808.bed
+	python ribofilio.py -t yeast.fa -f SRR5945809.bed -r SRR5945808.bed -o dataset1

 Where yeast.fa is the transcripts, SRR5945809.bed is the bed file of footprints of sample, SRR5945808.bed is the mRNA bed file

 here binsize used is 50 as no other binsize is passed.

+To change the axis of the plots:

+     python ribofilio.py -t yeast.fa -f SRR5945809.bed -r SRR5945808.bed -o dataset1 --ylogmin -5 --ylogmax 5

 To run ribofilio on a subset of genes:

-	python ribofilio.py -t yeast.fa -f SRR5945809.bed -r SRR5945808.bed -s subsetofgenes.txt
+    python ribofilio.py -t yeast.fa -f SRR5945809.bed -r SRR5945808.bed -o dataset1 -s mysubset.txt

-Where subsetofgenes.txt is a list of genes:
+where mysubset.txt should have line by line gene names:

         YDL067C

         YGL187C

         YGL191W

         YHR051W

         YIL111W

         YLR038C

         YLR395C

         YMR256C

         YNL052W